 Collagen is also extremely good at helping with skin healing and preventing scars.
 Vitamin C has also been shown to help support healthy skin and skin healing from the inside out, perfect for recovery post-birth.
 You can read more about the benefits of collagen for wound healing and scar reduction in this blog.

-Our Two Islands Marine Collagen powder is safe to be consumed when pregnant or breastfeeding, however, we recommend you check with your GP first, just to be safe.
+Marine collagen has been found to be safe to be consumed when pregnant or breastfeeding, however, we recommend you check with your GP first, just to be safe.

-We’ve touched upon the benefits of collagen powder for joints and there have been numerous studies that show that there can be benefits of taking collagen powder for joints.
+We’ve touched upon the benefits of collagen for joints and there have been numerous studies that show that there can be benefits of taking collagen for joints.